Gather. Learn. Refocus.

 Hector Alvarez is a security expert who specializes in workplace violence prevention, and is a Certified Threat Manager™ by the Association of Threat Assessment Professionals.
 Mr. Alvarez has built over 25 years of experience from serving as security director protecting one of our nation’s most sensitive critical infrastructures, to working as a city police officer and as a professional consultant.
 Mr. Alvarez understands the challenges organizations face when addressing the threats of violence because he has responded to them.

-Pat Blaisdell, FACHA
+Pat Blaisdell, FACHE

 Vice President, Policy